manticoresoftware/manticoresearch/manual/Searching/Sorting_and_ranking.md

 <!-- end -->

-### HTTP

-**Sorting by attributes**
+## Sorting via JSON

 <!-- example sorting 1 -->
-Query results can be sorted by one or more attributes.

-`"sort"` specifies an array where each element can be an attribute name or `"_score"` if you want to sort by match weights.
+`"sort"` specifies an array where each element can be an attribute name or `_score` if you want to sort by match weights.
 In that case, the sort order defaults to ascending for attributes and descending for `_score`.

 <!-- intro -->